powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

 The `iidm.export.xml.extensions` property is an optional property that defines the list of extensions that we will be exported by the XIIDM exporter.
 By default all extensions will be exported.

-# Deprecated configuration properties for IIDM-XML exporter
+# Removed configuration properties for IIDM-XML exporter

 ## iidm.export.xml.skip-extensions
 The `iidm.export.xml.skip-extensions` property is an optional property that defines whether the XIIDM exporter skips exporting the network extensions or not.
 Its default value is `false`.
-This property is deprecated since v2.4.0.
+This property has been deprecated since v2.4.0 before being removed in v3.3.0.
 Set the `iidm.export.xml.extensions` to an empty string instead.
-This property have been removed in v3.3.0.

 # Maven configuration
 To support IIDM-XML files, add the following dependencies to the `pom.xml` file.